Compelling Vitamin B12 Research

-The study showed that vitamin B12 lozenges were as effective as injections.
+The study showed vitamin B12 lozenges were as effective as injections.
 Both treatments resulted in complete normalization of serum cobalamin levels in all patients.
-Importantly, homocysteine levels returned to normal and general symptoms improved regardless of the type of treatment.
+Importantly, homocysteine levels returned to normal and general symptoms improved regardless of type of treatment.

 Vitamin B12 research re pernicious anemia

 “Pernicious anemia results from a deficiency of cobalamin, or vitamin B12.
 The neurological symptoms associated with cobalamin deficiency were identified more than 100 years ago.
 Today, cobalamin deficiency is more likely to be recognized in its earlier stages, and the associated neurological symptoms are more easily reversed by vitamin B12 treatment.”
 Neurologic aspects of cobalamin deficiency, Medicine, July 1991, research by: Heaton, Savage, Brust, Garrett, Lindenbaum.

 “Among patients with cobalamin deficiency, the blood level of methylmalonic acid was about eight times greater than among controls.
 However, in the cerebrospinal fluid, the level of methylmalonic acid was, on the average, 600 times greater than among control patients.”
 Ibid.